trust-in-ai/conceptlens/README.md

 - Generated samples form dreambooth

 ### Probing Sample
 Please put all samples needed to analyze in ```\probing_samples```, for uni-model task, the adv samples, org samples, adv labels, org samples, and org predict labels is needed.
-We will release probing samples collected by us soon, and provide the cifar sample with fgsm attack with this repo for demo.
+We release probing samples collected by us in https://drive.google.com/drive/folders/1esbdww3fvjgRZ3ttboymd668z1idR4Bg?usp=sharing, and provide the cifar sample with fgsm attack with this repo for demo.

-Notice that currently, we only provide code for Uni-model extraction, and we will release code for other tasks soon.
+We provide demo code for Uni-model extraction.